ananthakrishnanpta/gallerypage-template/README.md

 # gallerypage-template

-Sure, I can help you create a responsive image gallery using HTML and CSS with Flexbox.
-Here’s a basic example of how you can achieve this:
+- Creating a responsive image gallery using HTML and CSS with Flexbox :

 ### Explanation
 1. **HTML Structure**: